smf12/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/total-steps-imputed-1.png)<!-- -->

-The average and mean have increased a bit.
+The median and mean have increased a bit.
 Let's look at the values.

 ```r